bertair7/senior_project/README.md

 # Helico-opter.

-Currently, just lab 1 code.
+A continuation of a project from CSC 476 Winter 2018.
 ## Controls
-* Click the screen to bind the mouse.
-  * Click again to unbind
+* Use W/S to move vertically.
-* Use WASD to move.
+* Use Right arrow to shoot the bird.
-* Use R/F to move vertically.
+* Use arrow keys to control the bird during flight.